edspencer/gpt-functions-example/README.md

 1. Clone the repository from GitHub
 2. Install the necessary dependencies via `npm` or `yarn`.
 3. Run `npx prisma migrate dev` to create the sqlite database
+4. Set your OPENAI_API_KEY as an environment variable

 ## Usage